 The world had seemingly tired of the “hopeless teenage boy yearns to have sex” narrative by the mid-aughts.
 Instead, Hollywood explored the anxiety of adult romance and sexuality, and the characteristics and peculiarities of “bromances” (e.g. I Love You, Man; Knocked Up; Pineapple Express; Step Brothers; The 40-Year-Old Virgin; and Wedding Crashers).
 The only memorable teen sex comedy from the era is Superbad, and that movie is more about heterosexual bro love than it is about high schoolers trying to bone.

 As Gallen points out, Hollywood stopped making teen sex comedies primarily because teen sex comedies stopped making money.
 EuroTrip and The Girl Next Door both lost money.
 Easy A was a success in 2010, but it paled in comparison to American Pie.
 Plus, he adds, “Teens have a lot more interests now, and that interest is dispersed,” Gallen says.
 The only way to get teens to a teen sex comedy would be to have a popular social media and/or Disney star such as Ariana Grande or Justin Bieber playing one of the lead roles, he offers.
-He has to drag his 12-year-old son to the movie theater.
+He has to drag his 12-year-old son to the movie theater, for example.
 “He’d rather do something else, whether it’s a sport or an internet game.”

 Gallen doesn’t say this himself, but one of those alternative entertainment options is porn.
 For kids growing up in the 1980s or 1990s, the movie theater was their best chance to see exposed breasts and simulated sex acts outside of discovering their father’s Playboy collection, or lucking into a porno tape.
 They watched teen sex comedies (in part) to see the wind blowing against Rebecca De Mornay’s naked body, or ogle Ali Larter in a whip cream bikini, or watch Shannon Elizabeth masturbate topless.